heroOfThyme/personalsite/src/pages/privacy.md

 ## Use of Information

-I use the information you provide through the contact form solely to:
-- Respond to your inquiries or messages
-- Communicate with you regarding potential collaboration opportunities
+Since I do not collect personal information, there is no data to use or process

 ## Data Storage and Security

-Any information submitted through the contact form is stored securely.
-I retain this information only for as long as necessary to respond to your inquiry or as required by law.
+Since no personal information is collected, there is no data to store or secure.

 ## Third-Party Sharing

-I do not sell, trade, or otherwise transfer your personally identifiable information to third parties.
-This does not include trusted third parties who assist me in operating my website or conducting my business, as long as they agree to keep this information confidential.
+I do not collect any personal information, and therefore do not share any data with third parties.

 ## Your Rights

-You have the right to:
-- Request access to any personal information I have about you
-- Request correction of any inaccurate information
-- Request deletion of your personal information
-- Withdraw consent where applicable

-To exercise any of these rights, please contact me through the contact form on my website.
+As I do not collect any personal information, there is no personal data to access, correct, or delete.
+If you have any concerns about privacy, you may contact me via email or through my social media profiles linked on this website.

 ## Changes to This Privacy Policy